 CEBRA develops projects from first draft to final documents, from drawing board to on-site supervision.

 CEBRA’s portfolio consists of Danish as well as international projects, ranging from research projects to a multitude of built work.

-CEBRA is run by a management team consisting of the three founding partners, who are at the head of the office’s creative work and strategic development.
-The three partners are all members of Danish Architects’ Association and CEBRA is a member of the Danish Association of Architectural Firms.
+CEBRA is run by a management team consisting of the four partners, who are at the head of the office’s creative work and strategic development.
+All partners belong to the Danish Architects’ Association and Royal Institute of British Architects (RIBA).

 CEBRA has received a number of prestigious international awards.
 Among them:

 2015 – ArchDaily Building of the Year 2015, best housing project for the Iceberg

 2015 – Odense Municipality Architecture Award for HF & VUC Fyn

 2015 – The Children’s Home of the Future is on the top 40 shortlist for the Mies van der Rohe Award

 2014 – Aarhus Municipality Architecture Award for the Iceberg